AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/workfront-fusion-overview.md

 product-area: workfront-integrations
 navigation-topic: get-started-with-workfront-fusion-2-0
 title: Adobe Workfront Fusion overview
-description: The role of Adobe Workfront Fusion is to automate your processes so that you can concentrate on new tasks rather than repeating the same tasks again and again.
+description: The role of [!DNL Adobe Workfront Fusion] is to automate your processes so that you can concentrate on new tasks rather than repeating the same tasks again and again.
 It works by linking actions within and between apps and services to create a scenario that transfers and transforms your data automatically.
 The scenario you create watches for data in an app or service and processes that data to provide the result you want.
 author: Becky
 feature: Workfront Fusion
 exl-id: f1633a93-8f4e-4db0-8618-3ce7d8ba84b1